 Anyone who earns money in the U.S. must file a tax return.
 Income can be earned, such as from wages or self-employment, or unearned, such as from bank interest, dividends, rental income, etc.

-OISS purchases the use of tax filing software, Sprintax, for international students.
-Sprintax is available from February 1 through April 15th.
-OISS will send an email when the software is available.
+ISSA purchases the use of tax filing software, Sprintax, for international students.
+Federal tax filings are free with a code from ISSA.
+You must cover the cost of your state tax filing.
+Sprintax is available from February 1 through April 18th.
+ISSA will send an email when the software is available.

 Common tax forms:

 W-2 This form is issued by your employer.
 It is a summary of all of the earnings you had from that employer, how much you paid toward federal, state, local, medicare, social security tax for the previous year.
 Employers are required to provide you with your W-2 form before the end of January each year.

 1099 This form is like a W-2, but is issued to self-employed individuals by the hiring person.

 1042S This form is issued by an employer to report amounts paid to foreign persons that are subject to income tax withholding, even if no amount is deducted from the paycheck because of a tax treaty or exception to taxation, or if any amount withheld was repaid to the payee.

 8843 This is the tax form that an international student must file to determine if they must file a tax return.

 1040NR This is a federal tax form filed with the U.S. federal government by people who earned income in the U.S. but who are considered non-residents of the U.S. for tax purposes.